Ian Carr: Musical career

 At the age of 17, Carr started to teach himself trumpet.
-After university he joined his brother in a Newcastle band, the EmCee Five, from 1960 to 1962, before moving to London, where he became co-leader with Don Rendell of the Rendell–Carr quintet (1963–69).
-In its six years, the group (including pianist Michael Garrick, bassist Dave Green, and drummer Trevor Tomkins) made five albums for EMI – all of which have been re-issued – and performed internationally.
+After university he joined his brother in a Newcastle band, the EmCee Five, from 1960 to 1962, before moving to London, where he played in a quintet co-lead by Don Rendell, with pianist Michael Garrick, bassist Dave Green, and drummer Trevor Tomkins.
+In its six years (1963–1969) the Rendell–Carr Quintet recorded five albums and performed internationally.
+All records originally issued by EMI have been re-released.
 During the 1960s he also played with the New Jazz Orchestra under the direction of Neil Ardley and recorded an album with altoist Joe Harriott.

 After leaving the quintet, Carr went on to form the ground-breaking jazz-rock band Nucleus.
 This led to the release of 12 albums (some under the band's name, some under Carr's), and a successful international career.
 In their first year Nucleus won first prize at the Montreux Jazz Festival, released their first album, Elastic Rock, and performed at both the Newport Jazz Festival and the Village Gate jazz club.
 Carr also played with the United Jazz + Rock Ensemble from 1975.

 Carr worked as a session musician in non-jazz contexts, with Nico, No-Man, Faultline, and others.
 He also doubled on flugelhorn.